colin-gourlay/sundown-sessions/src/content/releases/v/van-morrison/astral-weeks/index.md

 ---
 ## About

-Astral Weeks is the second studio album by Belfast singer-songwriter Van Morrison, released on Warner Bros.
+Though commercially modest on release, *Astral Weeks* is now regarded as one of the greatest ever recorded, combining jazz, folk, and classical elements into an ecstatic, stream-of-consciousness whole.

 Records in 1968.
-Though commercially modest on release, the album is now regarded as one of the greatest ever recorded, combining jazz, folk, and classical elements into an ecstatic, stream-of-consciousness whole.
 Morrison's extraordinary voice and the intimate, largely improvised arrangements create an effect unique in popular music.